angulardart/site-angulardart/src/angular/tutorial/toh-pt3.md

 1. You can evolve the `HeroDetailComponent` into a rich hero editor without touching the parent `AppComponent`.
 1. You can evolve the `AppComponent` without touching the hero detail view.
-1. You can re-use the `HeroDetailComponent` in the template of some future parent component.
+1. You can reuse the `HeroDetailComponent` in the template of some future parent component.

 ### Review the app structure